Madhumathy17/interview-kanban/README.md

 ## Brief: Kanban Board Bookings

-At Hello, our operations team have to manage new bookings.
-We have a form to enter the member's details:
+An online mental health clinic is building a new board to allow its operations team to keep track of new bookings.
+They have a basic form to enter the member's details onto the board:

 - Name
 - Title